RuiRioPina/LAPR2-20-21/docs/SprintB/US_7/US_7.md

-US 003 - Register Client
 1. Requirements Engineering
 In this section, it is suggested to capture the requirement description and specifications as provided by the client as well as any further clarification on it.
 It is also suggested to capture the requirements acceptance criteria and existing dependencies to other requirements.
 At last, identfy the involved input and output data and depicted an Actor-System interaction in order to fulfill the requirement.

 1.1.
 User Story Description
-US7:As an administrator, I want to register a new employee.
+US4:As an administrator, I want to register a new employee.

 1.2.
 Customer Specifications and Clarifications
 Insert here any related specification and/or clarification provided by the client together with your interpretation.
 When possible, provide a link to such specifications/clarifications.